lorenzo-rovigatti/oxDNA/README.md

 ## Testing

-* `make test_run` Runs quick tests to check whether oxDNA has been correctly compiled or not.
+* `make test_run` runs quick tests to check whether oxDNA has been correctly compiled or not.
-* `make test_quick` Runs longer tests to check that oxDNA works (not fully implemented yet, but the main features are supported).
+* `make test_quick` runs longer tests to check that oxDNA works (not fully implemented yet, but the main features are supported).
+* `make test` runs both sets of tests above.

 ## Usage